milena1627/enroller-fullstack/README.md

 # Enroller FullStack #

-Enroller FullStack Enroller is an assignment, which was required to pass the "Web applications design" classes.
+Enroller FullStack Enroller is a program, which creating was required to pass the "Web applications design" classes.
 This program was written in Java, Spring, Hibernate frameworks (back-end) and Vue.js (front-end) and it was deployed on Heroku.

 https://enroller-fullstack-final-mg.herokuapp.com/